Visual Prompting for Conversational AI

 PROBLEM

+Conversational AI relies heavily on text, which makes it difficult to communicate visual ideas.
 When users want to reference specific parts on an image or explain a visual change, they often need to take screenshots, annotate them in another tool an re-upload them into the chat.
+This breaks the conversational flow and makes iterative worklows slower and more error-prone.

 RESEARCH & INSIGHTS